AzadeHajian/ai-milti-llm-chatbot/README.md

 - 👤 **Optional Login** - Use with or without authentication
 - 🤔 **Thinking Indicator** - Animated icon shows when AI is processing
 - 🗑️ **Clear History** - Reset your conversation anytime
+- 📊 **LangSmith Integration** - Track, monitor, and debug AI interactions in real-time

 ## 🚀 Quick Start